ficiverson/me/content/english/blog/contexutal-retrieval.md

 The CUAC FM experiment revealed several critical insights:

 - **Context matters most for complex queries:** Simple factual questions saw modest improvements, while complex analytical queries saw improvements of 30%+ in some cases
-- **Financial document complexity:** Annual reports contain interconnected information where context is crucial—perfect testing ground for contextual retrieval
+- **Annual report document complexity:** Annual reports contain interconnected information where context is crucial—perfect testing ground for contextual retrieval
 - **Compound benefits:** As individual metrics improved, the overall user experience improved exponentially due to the multiplicative effect of better retrieval
 - **Consistency gains:** Not only did average performance improve, but the variance decreased—more consistent, reliable results across different query types